Reality's Canvas, Language's Brush: Crafting 3D Avatars from Monocular Video: Related Works

 \subsection{Manipulation with Diffusion Models}

 Diffusion models, a class of generative models employing stochastic diffusion~\cite{sohl2015deep,song2020improved}, have shown promise in various applications.
 During training, noise is gradually introduced to a sample from the data distribution, while the inverse process is learned starting from pure initial noise.
-This technique has been extended for image generation~\cite{ho2020denoising,song2020denoising}, and in recent years, conditioned diffusion models have gained traction in text-guided image generation~\cite{dhariwal2021diffusion,nichol2021glide,ho2022classifier}, where an image guides the denoising process.
+This technique has been extended for image generation~\cite{ho2020denoising,song2020denoising}, mesh editing~\cite{michel2022text2mesh, richardson2023texture}, and in recent years, conditioned diffusion models have gained traction in text-guided image generation~\cite{dhariwal2021diffusion,nichol2021glide,ho2022classifier}, where an image guides the denoising process.
 In the realm of human motion, diffusion models have been leveraged to generate complex motion sequences for human avatars~\cite{Yu_2023_CVPR}.
 We adopt a similar diffusion model~\cite{tevet2023human} to generate text-driven motion sequences within \OURS{}.

 Noteworthy examples in human image generation include DreamPose~\cite{karras2023dreampose}, which creates synthetic fashion videos guided by still images and pose sequences, and ControlNet~\cite{zhang2023adding}, capable of generating human images based on novel poses and textual descriptions.
-Works like Dreamface~\cite{zhang2023dreamface} and TeCH~\cite{huang2023tech} employ diffusion models to learn editable textures for synthetic human faces and bodies.
+Works like Dreamface~\cite{zhang2023dreamface}, TeCH~\cite{huang2023tech}, and~\cite{kolotouros2024dreamhuman, aneja2023clipface, hong2022avatarclip, wang2023rodin, wu2023high} employ diffusion models to learn editable textures for synthetic human faces and bodies.
 Moreover, InstructPix2Pix~\cite{brooks2023instructpix2pix} stands out for its impressive results, and its extension, Instruct-NeRF2NeRF~\cite{haque2023instruct}, ensures frame consistency in static real-world scenes.
-In our approach, we apply a similar diffusion process to a deformable scene mapped to a canonical parametric human representation, allowing us to edit a generated stack of 2D albedo and shading maps conditioned on a text prompt.
+In our approach, we apply a similar diffusion process to a deformable scene mapped to a canonical parametric human representation, allowing us to edit the UVS map or neural texture stack conditioned on a text prompt.